-To further prove the similarities between the microphone portions or wired vs. wireless, there are devices called plug-in transmitters.
+There are plug-in transmitters to further prove the similarities between the microphone portions of wired vs. wireless.
 These are standalone transmitters that regular microphones can plug directly into.
 With plug-in transmitters, we can turn practically any microphone into a wireless mic.

 Wireless System Pieces 2 And 3: The Transmitter And Reciever

-When discussing wireless systems, it’s best to talk about the transmitter and the receiver as one unit (though they are separate).
+When discussing wireless systems, it's best to talk about the transmitter and the receiver as one unit (though they are separate pieces).

-The audio signal produced by the wireless microphone is transmitted by the transmitter through a specific radio frequency.
+The transmitter transmits the audio signal produced by the wireless microphone through a specific radio frequency.
 The receiver receives this specific radio frequency and, therefore, the audio signal.

 The wireless microphone and transmitter are free to roam around cable-free.
 The wireless microphone receiver is typically positioned close to an audio console.
-The output of the receiver is generally connected to the mic input of the audio console via an XLR cable.
+The receiver's output is generally connected to the mic input of the audio console via an XLR cable.

-The strength of the radio signal from a wireless microphone transmitter is regulated by the government to avoid unnecessary interference outside of the practical distance of a wireless microphone system.
-The distance of a transmitter’s effectiveness is typically between 100 to 1,000 feet, depending on conditions.
+The government regulates the strength of the radio signal from a wireless microphone transmitter to avoid unnecessary interference outside of the practical distance of a wireless microphone system.
+The distance of a transmitter's effectiveness is typically between 100 to 1,000 feet, depending on conditions.